vbbakshi/eb-demo-php-simple-app/README.md

-# Elastic Beanstalk + PHP Demo App - "Share Your Thoughts"
+# Elastic Beanstalk + PHP Demo App - "Share Your Thoughts---- Perfect"

 This demo app shows you how to run a simple PHP application on AWS Elastic Beanstalk.